 Davis, Herrera said, contemplated arranging for a private flight but listened to doctors who didn't want him to impede his recovery from swelling in the right knee and ankle.

-Following the San Diego game
+Following the San Diego game on Dec.

 Herrera said Davis is fine and in good spirits.